 In accordance with the CDC and the WHO, we are taking precautions to ensure the safety and well-being of our staff and volunteers.
 Our services are currently still operational with a few restrictions and are as follows:

 - Front Office- The front office is closed to walk-in visitors until further notice.
 FFM will continue to respond to telephone calls, emails and community requests.
 Monday – Friday, 10 am – 5 pm.

 - Food Pantry – The food pantry is open Wednesdays and Saturdays with the same hours of operation.
 The food pantry has moved to a “drive-thru” process until further notice to eliminate the need for individuals to congregate at our facility for long periods of time.
 (Wednesdays, 10 am – 2:00 pm, Saturdays, 10 am – 1 pm.)

 - Street Outreach: Sidewalks and Encampments – Both of these services will continue on their respective days.
 FFM is preparing all meals in to-go containers and delivering/handing them out at our normal outreach times.
 Wednesday and Sunday street meal will operate on a “to-go” basis and we will not congregate at tables downtown as we would traditionally do.

-- Thursday Day Center – FFM is closed to all walk-in services in our Outreach Center (showers, laundry, medical, meals & evening worship service for clients).
+- Thursday Day Center – FFM is now open to all walk-in services in our Outreach Center (showers, laundry, medical, meals & evening worship service for clients).

 - Intakes for Transitional or Permanent Housing – As directed by the COC, all Coordinated Entry Assessments will be conducted by telephone.
-For Housing Intake: Call the Salvation Army at 910-363-0076 for application submission for New Hanover County residents.
+For Housing Intake: Call the Salvation Army at 910-444-8315 (Hotline available M/W/F only – 10AM – 4pm.)